willofindie/vscode-cssvar/README.md

 * Show Auto Completion dialogue on trigger chars: `--`
 * Show Color Values and Colors in Autocomplete popup.
+* Minimal support for CSS Modules, using postcss.
+  * This is to make sure, the extension doesn't breaks on CSS Module Files.
 * Themed CSS Variable support.

 ## Issues: